serheang/LAME/en/01-introduction/01-chapter1.md

 So, where to begin?
 That's the question!

 Maybe I should start with just a simple explaination of what is Linux?

+Linux is an opensource Operating System developed by Linus Torvalds back in 1991 for his exploration into operating systems as his university studies.
+You can find more history info in regards of Linux on the Internet.
+Here is a wikipedia link for Linux History https://en.wikipedia.org/wiki/Linux if you are interested to know.

+Linux evolved for the past 28 years, had become an Operating System not only use for study, research and hobbist.
+It had evovled